 * The emergency plan needs to include step-by-step levels of response and procedures and which persons are responsible for emergency actions.

 * An annual review of the emergency plan needs to take place with all employee groups and the Associated Student Government as a means to engage the entire campus in preparedness.

-If we have learned one thing, it is that good preparedness affects how more fluidly the college can respond and pivot to other delivery modes.
+If we have learned one thing, it is that good preparedness affects how more fluidly the college can respond and pivot to other teaching and service delivery modes.